Postmodern architecture: Frank Gehry

-Frank Gehry (born 1929) was a major figure in postmodernist architecture, and is one of the most prominent figures in contemporary architecture.
+Frank Gehry (1929-2025) was a major figure in postmodernist architecture, and is one of the most prominent figures in contemporary architecture.
 After studying at the University of Southern California in Los Angeles and then the Harvard Graduate School of Design, he opened his own office in Los Angeles in 1962.
 Beginning in the 1970s, he began using prefabricated industrial materials to construct unusual forms on private houses in Los Angeles, including, in 1978, his own house in Santa Monica.
 He broke their traditional design giving them an unfinished and unstable look.
 His Schnabel House in Los Angeles (1986–1989) was broken into individual structures, with a different structure for every room.
 His Norton Residence in Venice, California (1983) built for a writer and former lifeguard, had a workroom modeled after a lifeguard tower overlooking the Santa Monica beach.
 In his early buildings, different parts of the buildings were often different bright colors.
 In the 1980s he began to receive major commissions, including the Loyola Law School (1978–1984), and the California Aerospace Museum (1982–1984), then international commissions in the Netherlands and Czech Republic.
 His "Dancing House" in Prague (1996), constructed with an undulating façade of plaques of concrete; parts of the walls were composed of glass, which revealed the concrete pillars underneath.
 His most prominent project was the Guggenheim Bilbao museum (1991–1997), clad in undulating skins of titanium, a material which until then was used mainly in building aircraft, which changed color depending upon the light.
 Gehry was often described as a proponent of deconstructivism, but he refused to accept that or any other label for his work.